wallerli/CSci3601-Itr-4/README.md

 ### Choose a Room of Your Liking (button, dropdown)

-If you are already on a specific page for a hall, you have two options of selecting different halls to view.
-If you scroll to the top of the hall's page you will find a drop down menu displaying buttons for every hall as well as a machine vacancy ratio.
+If you are already on a specific page for a hall, you have two options for selecting different halls to view.
+If you scroll to the top of the hall's page you will find a drop-down menu displaying buttons for every hall as well as a machine vacancy ratio.
 You may also click the button that may appear in the bottom right that says "Switch Rooms", which just redirects you to the first dropdown at the top of the page.

 ### Welcome Page Redirection

-When you load the website for the first time you will be show a welcome page with a list of buttons for every hall on campus.
+When you load the website for the first time you will be shown a welcome page with a list of buttons for every hall on campus.
 Each button then redirects you to a separate page specifically for viewing that room's machines.

 ### Set Default Room (using cookies)